kairichard/awesome-nocode-lowcode/README.md

 - [Typeform](https://www.typeform.com) - Create forms and surveys that people enjoy answering
 - [Tally](https://tally.so) - The simplest way to create forms that works like a doc
 - [FormNX](https://formnx.com) - Create Powerful Forms That Converts Without Coding.
 It provides a lot of [form templates](https://formnx.com/form-templates), drag-n-drop interface, Smart Conditional Logic, Spam Protection, Reporting & Charts, Automation, Password Protection, integrations & lot more.
+- [KirokuForms](https://www.kirokuforms.com/) - Create Forms That Convert with Drag-and-Drop.
+It provides a lot of [form templates](https://www.kirokuforms.com/templates), Full Customization, Spam Protection, Reporting, Automation with Notifications and MCP.

 ## Games